eclipse-glsp/glsp-website-source/content/documentation/protocol/content.md

 ## 2. Graphical Language Server Protocol

 The graphical language server protocol defines how the client and the server communicate and which actions are sent between them.
 It heavily builds on the client-server protocol defined in [Sprotty](https://github.com/eclipse/sprotty) but adds additional actions to enable editing and other capabilities.
-Actions that are re-used from Sprotty are marked as such in their code and we re-use their documentation where applicable.
 Additional information regarding the lifecycle of some action messages can be found in the [Sprotty documentation](https://github.com/eclipse/sprotty/wiki/Client-Server-Protocol).

 Please note that there are several actions that are used purely on the client side.
 Such actions are not part of this protocol.